 Finally, don’t forget to celebrate!
 Finishing a project involves a lot of hard work, and it’s an accomplishment that deserves some recognition.
 Celebrating those achievements is important, particularly when 54% of respondents in one survey said that they feel underappreciated in the workplace.

 So go ahead and order that pizza and blow off some steam with your project team members.
 You’ve all earned it!

 When you think about building a home, it makes sense that most projects — regardless of their specifics — rely on a similar system for completion.
 There’s a fairly standard order to follow to manage a project from a full end-to-end life cycle.

 There are plenty of project life cycle models out there, but the most prevalent one includes five unique phases:

 - Closure (end of project management life cycle)

-Want to learn some valuable lessons from leading companies?
-Don’t leave without grabbing this free ebook!
+Want to learn some valuable lessons from leading companies and discover some product management best practices?
+Don’t leave without grabbing this free eBook!